top of page

 2. Community accountability and transparency about care outcomes available to consumers for the provider they are choosing.

-3. Insurance reimbursement for Midwifery care.
+3. Insurance reimbursement for midwifery care.

 4. Expanded access to diverse midwifery practitioners and diverse accessible pathways into practice including apprenticeship training.